workla/Travel-and-Trade-Game/README.md

 Game Setup:
-Well hello, excited traveller.
+Well hello, excited traveler.
 I hear you want to travel the world?
 Well, it is your lucky day.
 I am about to give you the trip of a lifetime... but everything comes with a catch!